zarzycki/betacast/land-spinup/bias-correct/bias_instructions.md

 +     "datm.streams.txt.Anomaly.Forcing.Temperature 1 1 1"
 ```

-Here, the 1 1 1 corresponds to:
+Here, the `1 1 1` after the anomaly data stream pointers corresponds to:

 - `DATM_YR_ALIGN`: Simulation year corresponding to `DATM_YR_START`.
 A common usage is to set this to `RUN_STARTDATE`.
 With this setting, the forcing in the first year of the run will be the forcing of year `DATM_YR_START`.
 Another use case is to align the calendar of transient forcing with the model calendar.
 For example, setting `DATM_YR_ALIGN=DATM_YR_START` will lead to the forcing calendar being the same as the model calendar.
 The forcing for a given model year would be the forcing of the same year.
 This would be appropriate in transient runs where the model calendar is setup to span the same year range as the forcing data.
 - `DATM_YR_START`: Starting year to loop data over